 Don’t make rash decisions, as mistakes could cost you.
 Read the contract carefully before you sign it.
 Many contracts have hidden clauses that will cost you more money down the line.
 Finally, stay on good terms with whomever you deal with, as you’ll need their continued assistance and cooperation.

-* The information provided here is based mainly on hotels and restaurants in Malaysia and Singapore.
+* The information provided here is based mainly on hotels, restaurants and event spaces in Malaysia and Singapore.